meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 We fit our model to binding measurements for each FcγR-IgG pair using an affine invariant Markov chain Monte Carlo sampler as implemented within the emcee package [@ForemanMackey:2013ux].
 We assumed that the variance in each measurement was proportional to the true value.
 Therefore, we additionally fit a variance parameter $\sigma_1$.
 The likelihood of each measurement was calculated by comparison to a normal distribution with mean equal to the model prediction and standard deviation equal to the prediction times $\sigma_1$.
 We assayed the convergence of the Markov chain using the Geweke diagnostic and chain autocorrelation [@Geweke:1991tk].
 The Geweke diagnostic was used to determine whether early and late segments of the Markov chain could have been sampled from the same probability distribution.
 Each walker's series of values for a particular parameter was treated as a single chain, upon which the diagnostic was evaluated.

 In addition to immune complex binding, the receptor expression of each cell line was quantitatively measured.
-These measurements were treated similarly, with a separate variance parameter $\sigma_2$, and likelihood calculated using a normal distribution with mean equal to the predicted receptor expression and standard deviation equal to that prediction times $\sigma_2$.
+These measurements were treated similarly, with a separate variance parameter $\sigma_2$, and likelihood calculated by comparison to a normal distribution with mean equal to the predicted receptor expression and standard deviation equal to that prediction times $\sigma_2$.
 The overall likelihood of the model at each parameter set was calculated by the product of all individual likelihoods.
 The priors for each parameter were therefore otherwise specified to be uniform.